d2gex/afar_coper/readme.md

    \path\to\your_virtualenv_folder\Scripts\activate # (Windows-way)
 ```

-Lastly, all that is left now is to install all requirements at once as follows:
+Otherwise you just can install the project requirements as:

 ```bash
    pip install -r /path/to/your_source_folder/requirements.txt